 1. Basic Troubleshooting Options

-Sometimes the progress bar can be moving so slowly that the progress bar seems like it’s not moving at all.
+Sometimes the progress bar can be moving so slowly that it seems like the progress bar is not moving at all.
 If the progress bar is an indication an installation process such as a software update, the number and size of files as well as the strength of your connection can affect the progress bar, causing it to take anywhere between a few minutes and an hour.

 It may therefore be a good idea to connect the device to a power source so that it won’t run out of power while the process completes.
 If the progress bar remains on the screen for too long (a few hours) you may need a more comprehensive solution.